 But for gamers who have acquired a taste for and like the flavor of custom keypads, or for those who haven’t yet done so for custom keyboards, Razer Tartarus V2 could be a worthwhile gadget.

-You May Also Like: 12 Best White Mechanical Gaming Keyboards to buy in 2020
+You May Also Like: 12 Best White Mechanical Gaming Keyboards to buy

 Let’s examine more closely the reasons that are the case…

 Probably the most useful feature of the Tartarus V2 is that you can switch between three different keymaps, which is perfect for different characters in an MMO or MOBA, for different weapons layouts in an FPS, or different races in an RTS.
 Without question, it’s a device that can make almost any game better.

 Its layout allows you to access everything faster than even a gaming keyboard.
 We felt this particularly during our MMO gameplay testing, with all movements, as well as every spell and action just at our fingertips.
 Having to spend less time finding the right keys to press, we felt even more immersed in the game.